aboyce/mongodb/Sharding.md

 Store metadata and configuration for the cluster, this data is required to be highly available and required frequently by `monogos`.
 To ensure availability, we deploy a Config Server Replica Set.

 These keep track of mappings from which data is available from with which area of the shard, this can simply be letters A-M are on shard 0 for example.
 They are also responsible for moving the data around, if the section of names A-M is too large compared to the other shards, it will change the mappings/locations to spread the data out more evenly.
-THey would update the metadata locally and then send this information out to the correct shards.
+They would update the metadata locally and then send this information out to the correct shards.

 ##### Config Database